forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * High altitude, High altitude also increases the amount of air breathed.

 #### Hot & Rich => Air-Conditioned
 ACs are prevalent if 1) in Regions with high temperatures over prolonged periods.
-Usually inside latitudes of +/- 30 degrees and if the degree of mechanization is high (often associated with a median gdp/person above 10'000 $).
+Usually latitudes between 30 degrees South and North and if the degree of mechanization is high (often associated with a median gdp/person above 10'000 $) or tourism.

 Situations with many severe Covid cases:
 * Southern US in summer: E.g. Los Angeles, Florida, Texas and Arizona
 * South Americas: Brazil
-* Region of Mexico (Mexico City?)
+* Coastal regions of Mexico (in Mexico City high altitude and dry air are probably the important factors)
 * Some parts of Southern Europe: regions of Spain, Portugal, Greece
 * Most Countries in the Middle East
+* Southern India e.g. the tourism region Goa

 #### High Altitude => Low Pressure
 Spread is increased at high altitude since the volume of air breathed is increased.